 In the third generation of electronic evolution, multiple transistors were integrated onto one chip.
 As manufacturing techniques and chip technologies advanced, increasing numbers of transistors were packed onto one chip.
-There are now various levels of integration: SSI (small-scale integration), in which there are 10 to 100 components per chip; MSI (medium-scale integration), in which there are 100 to 1000 components per chip; LSI (large-scale integration), in which there are
+There are now various levels of integration: SSI (small-scale integration), in which there are 10 to 100 components per chip; MSI (medium-scale integration), in which there are 100 to 1000 components per chip; LSI (large-scale integration), in which there are 1000 to 10,000 components per chip; and finally, VLSI (very-large-scale integration), in which there are more than 10,000 components per chip.
+This last level, VLSI, marks the beginning of the fourth generation of computers.
+The complexity of integrated circuits continues to grow, with more transistors being added all the time.
+The term ULSI (ultra-large-scale integration) has been suggested for integrated circuits containing more than 1 million transistors.
+In 2005, billions of transistors were put on a single chip.
+Other useful terminology includes: (1) WSI (wafer-scale integration, building superchip ICs from an entire silicon wafer; (2) 3D-IC (three-dimensional integrated circuit); and (3) SOC (system-on-a-chip), an IC that includes all the necessary components for the entire computer.

-FIGURE 1.2 Comparison of Computer Components Clockwise, starting from the top:
+FIGURE 1.2 Comparison of Computer Components clockwise, starting from the top:

-- 1) Vacuum tube

-- 2) Transistor

-- 3) Chip containing 3200 2-input NAND gates

-- Integrated circuit package (the small silver square in the lower left-hand corner is an integrated circuit)
+- (1) Vacuum tube - (2) Transistor - (3) Chip containing 3200 2-input NAND gates - (4) Integrated circuit package (the small silver square in the lower left-hand corner is an integrated circuit)

-Courtesy of Linda Null.